<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Peter Mundy

-Physical preparation programs must be designed to improve the physical characteristics that underpin our athletes key sporting performance indicators (KPIs) – it is not about making our athletes look good in the gym, it is about helping them win on game day.
+Physical preparation programs must be designed to improve the physical characteristics that underpin our athletes' key sporting performance indicators (KPIs) – it is not about making our athletes look good in the gym, it is about helping them win on game day.
 From an evidence-informed perspective, we must ensure that the performance assessments we are conducting, and the metrics we are selecting from them, appropriately represent the physical characteristics we think they are.
 Whether we use a causal or teleological approach, if the selected metrics are not improving concurrently with our KPIs, we must take time to conduct a postmortem, reflect, and identify where and why we have failed to have an impact.
-What is the point in developing something that doesn’t matter?
+What is the point of developing something that doesn’t matter?
 Conversely, if our physical preparation program is improving the relevant physical characteristics, it is important to look inward and identify where and why we have had an impact - it’s time to trim the fat.
 Further, it is not just about if the athlete has improved during a training block, it is about if the athlete has improved at the right time and can perform on the right day, which is game day.
 This is where The Block Report comes in.
-Not only does The Block Report allow us to perform a postmortem of our physical preparation program at the macro-cycle level, it also allows us to make changes real time at the meso- and micro-cycle level, too.
+Not only does The Block Report allow us to perform a postmortem of our physical preparation program at the macro-cycle level, but it also allows us to make changes in real-time at the meso- and micro-cycle levels, too.
 In the age of technology, you can’t do things the way they have always been done.
 You can’t just deliver your physical preparation program and hope it has achieved what you intended; you must know.
 The Block Report will tell you.

 Regarding CMJ metrics for The Block Report, I recommend using the ODS System to gain a holistic understanding of the changes observed.